Minott hears geese to-day.

 The rain has raised the river an additional foot or more, and it is creeping over the meadows.
 The old weedy margin is covered and a new grassy one acquired.

 The current is stronger, though the surface is smooth.
-Leaves and sticks and billets of wood come floating down in middle of the full, still stream, turning round in the eddies.
+Leaves and sticks and billets of wood come floating down in middle of the full, still stream, turning round in the eddies, and I mistake them for ducks at first.

-The motion of my boat sends an undulation to the shore, which rustles the dry sedge half immersed there.
+The motion of my boat sends an undulation to the shore, which rustles the dry sedge half immersed there, as if a tortoise were tumbling through it.

 Two red-wing blackbirds alight on a black willow.